m1nd Use Cases — Comprehensive Guide by Audience

 5 agents are decomposing a god object in parallel.
 Each agent writes its output file via

-— the broken file sits in the graph until the next full ingest.
+time — the broken file sits in the graph until the next full ingest.

-With `verify=true`, the error surfaces immediately at write time:
+antibodies surface immediately at write time:

 # Agent calls apply_batch with verify=true